Skip to main content

 Use job mode for:

-• Historical Solana backfills: Process a specific range of Solana blocks using end_block
+• Historical Solana backfills: Process a specific range of Solana blocks using end_block — the pipeline self-terminates when the range completes.

-• Testing and development: Quick runs without maintaining a long-running deployment
+• Testing and development: Quick runs without maintaining a long-running deployment.

 Configuration